Eigenvalue processes in light of Riemannian submersion and gradient flow of isospectral orbits: Three eigenvalue processes

-Hence the left-invariant BM is given by or $M = e^W$, where $W$ is an $n\times n$-dimensional standard Brownian motion.
-We want to find out the eigenvalue process for $X = MM^*$.
+Dynkin's Brownian motion is defined under a (left-)invariant metric on $G = GL(n, \mathbb{F})$, for $M\in G$.
+Hence the corresponding left-invariant BM is given by or $M = e^W$, where $W$ is an $n\times n$-dimensional standard Brownian motion.
+We want to find out the eigenvalue for the process of positive definite matrix $X = MM^*$.

 Same as the Wishart process, we can consider the singular spectrum of $M$.
-With the same notations, $K = O(n)\times O(n)$ acts on $G$ by $(U, V): M \mapsto UMV^*$.
-The actions are still isometric: We consider the mapping $\phi: \Mn \to \Mn/K$, where the quotient is parametrised by the Weyl chamber where the singular values are distinct.
+The Lie group $K = U(n)\times U(n)$ acts on $G$ by $(U, V): M \mapsto UMV^*$.
+The actions are still isometric: We consider the mapping $\phi: \Mn \to \Mn/K$, where the quotient is parametrised by the $A_n$-Weyl chamber where the singular values are distinct.